Facing Frequent Hair Loss or Pale Tongue or Smelly Feet?

 Table of Contents

-Don’t Ignore, These Could be Signs of Nutritional Deficiencies and Could Trigger Mental or Physical Ailments, Says Dietitian Avni Kaul
+Don’t Ignore, These Could be Signs of Nutritional Deficiencies and Could Trigger Mental or Physical Ailments, Says Dietician Avni Kaul

 Nutrient deficiencies or diseases could be an outcome of poor nutritional intake.
 An insufficient supply or deficiency of vital nutrients in the diet in form of an unhealthy and imbalanced diet leads to a nutritional deficiency.
 Your external appearance is simply a reflection of your inner self.
 You cannot see what is happening inside your body but you can try to understand the signs that your body is showing you.

-Here eminent Dietitian, Avni Kaul, talks about certain signs which indicate that you may have a possible nutritional deficiency.
+Here eminent Dietician, Avni Kaul, talks about certain signs which indicate that you may have a possible nutritional deficiency.

 A pale tongue